-While most vehicles require DOT3 or DOT4 brake fluid, Mercedes-Benz has developed its own special DOT4+ Brake fluid that has different specifications than DOT4 and DOT3 and is completely different than DOT5.
+While most vehicles require DOT3 or DOT4 brake fluid, Mercedes-Benz has developed its own special DOT4+ Brake fluid with different specifications than DOT4 and DOT3 and is completely different from DOT5.

 What is the best brake fluid for Mercedes-Benz?

-The best brake fluid for your Mercedes-Benz brake system is printed on the cap of the brake fluid reservoir.
+The best brake fluid for your Mercedes-Benz brake system is printed on the brake fluid reservoir cap.
 Most likely is going to be DOT 4+ Brake Fluid.

 If the Mercedes-Benz requires DOT 4+ brake fluid, do not use brake fluid from the auto parts store that says DOT 3, 4, 5, or 5.1.

 DOT 4+ specifications are similar to DOT 4 brake fluid but with a higher boiling point to prevent brake fluid from vaporizing locks at high temperatures.
 Do not use DOT 5 or 5.1 fluids on Mercedes-Benz vehicles that require DOT 4+.